Sports in Philadelphia: Esports

 In 2017, Blizzard Entertainment announced their professional esports league for their game Overwatch, the Overwatch League (OWL).
-Philadelphia is home to one of the league's teams, the Philadelphia Fusion.
+Philadelphia was home to one of the league's teams, the Philadelphia Fusion.
 The Overwatch League differs from traditional esports, with a set of permanent teams and regular season play, compared to the use of promotion and relegation commonly used in other esports leagues.
-They moved to Seoul and rebranded as the Infernal in December 2022.
+The Fusion moved to South Korea and rebranded as the Seoul Infernal in December 2022.